jabbercat/jabbercat/docs/testing/index.rst

 * Similarly, handling of highlighting/mentions in MUCs is not implemented yet.

-* Setting avatars, account tags and account colors isn’t implemented yet, despite there being some UI for that (that UI is 100% functionless).
+* Setting avatars, account tags and account colors isn’t implemented yet.

 * The text input will be sized more reasonably at some point.